Mark Ingram II Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Recent Performances

-- Last week against the Titans, Ingram rushed for 47 yards on 14 carries while scoring one touchdown.
+- In last week's matchup with the Titans, Ingram picked up 47 yards on 14 carries while scoring one touchdown on the ground.

 Ingram's New Orleans Teammates